 A well-informed business owner has a better sense of the market and the forces that control it.
 He or she knows that business is always evolving, and that the business must keep up — or lose relevance.

-Spend a few minutes with Meridian CEO Rick Jenkins as he discusses how small businesses are increasingly doubling down… and how Meridian can help them grow even faster.
+Spend a few minutes with Meridian Director of Sales, Rick Jenkins, as he discusses how small businesses are increasingly doubling down… and how Meridian can help them grow even faster.

 In the world of retail, there are few things more valuable than the repeat customer.
 These people are the foundation of your business, not only purchasing goods and services from you, but acting as your unofficial brand ambassadors with their family and friends, as well as on social media.